Skip to content

 Set BAIA attribute configuration for an attribute field

-All existing attribute configurations are listed on the BAIA Configuration page, which can be found under the BAIA section in PIM.
-From here, existing configurations can be modified or deleted.
+All existing BAIA configurations are listed on the BAIA Configuration page.
+From here, new configurations can be created or existing can be modified or deleted.

-The following input parameters must be configured per attribute field:
+The following input parameters can be configured per configuration:

-• Use externally owned value: Option to use the externally owned value for the attribute field as input
+• Use externally owned value: Option to use the externally owned value for the attribute field as input.
+Only for attribute field configurations.

 Instruction prompt